Truck overturns spilling egg yolk on I-76 near King of Prussia

 According to State Police, one person was inside the truck and was not injured at the time of the crash.

-Crews are in the process of uprighting the truck and trailer and then an environmental clean-up crew will clean up the mess.
+Crews worked to upright the truck and trailer and then an environmental clean-up crew worked on containing and resolving the mess.

-In the meantime, on I-76 westbound- you can access the ramps to Routes 202 and 422, as the overturned truck is just past the ramps.
-However, Mall Boulevard cannot be accessed.
+Officials report that the wreckage and residue was removed by 8:24 p.m.

 ------